mars-protocol/contracts/README.md

 The target audience of the credit manager is risk-seeking investors who wish to undertake leveraged trading or yield farming activities.

 To start, a user first needs to access the Mars credit manager contract and request the opening of a credit account.
-The credit account is analogous to a "sub-account" on centralized trading platforms such as FTX, and is represented by a non-fungible token (NFT).
+The credit account is analogous to a "sub-account" on centralized trading platforms and is represented by a non-fungible token (NFT).

 ```rust
 pub enum ExecuteMsg {